IntelLabs/networkgym/docs/index.md

 ---
 ```

+## Benefits of NetworkGym
+NetworkGym is partitioned into Open-Source (Agent/Client) and Service (Environment) components, yielding the following benefits:
+- **Agent Training without Needing Network Simulation Expertise**: The Agent is tailored for open-source utilization, whereas the Environment is under our management.
+By utilizing open-source NetworkGym Client and API, the Agent interacts with the Environment through public internet connections, enabling agent training without the requirement of network simulation expertise.
+- **Flexibility in Language and Platform**: The separation of the Agent and Environment provides the freedom to employ various programming languages.
+For instance, a Python-based Agent can smoothly interact with a C++(ns-3) based simulation Environment.
+- **Controlled Access through the NetworkGym API**: By leveraging the networkgym API for message exchanges, users are prevented from direct access to the simulator or the underlying network environment implementation.
+This controlled access maintains security and oversight.
+- **Independent Deployment**: Separating the Agent and Environment allows them to be deployed on distinct machines or platforms, optimized for specific workloads.
+This approach also accommodates the scenario where they can be developed and maintained by different entities.

 ## Agent
 NetworkGym offers four types of network agents, each serving a specific purpose when interacting with NetworkGym Environments:
-- **System default agent**: By sending an "empty" action to the environment, this agent enables the collection of data for offline training purposes.
+- **System Default Agent**: By sending an "empty" action to the environment, this agent enables the collection of data for offline training purposes.
-- **Custom algorithm agent**: A flexible option that allows users to define their own specialized agents using the demo code.
+- **Custom Algorithm Agent**: A flexible option that allows users to define their own specialized agents.
-- **Stable-Baselines3 network agent**: A powerful RL agent with advanced stability and reliability features.
+- **Stable-Baselines3 Agent**: A RL agent includes the State-of-the-Art (SOTA) Reinforcement Learning (RL) algorithms sourced from Stable-Baselines3.
-- **CleanRL network agent**: An efficient and clean RL agent option for custom algorithms.
+- **CleanRL Agent**: A CleanRL agent is available for custom algorithms.

 We have included additional information on how to train the agent in the [Training Agents](tutorials/training_agents.md) tutorial.
 This tutorial provides detailed guidance and instructions for effectively training your agent using various network agents offered by NetworkGym.